Some Frequently Asked Questions:

 Q: “When and where does the Festival take place?”

-A: The 34th Annual Shakespeare Festival takes place on Friday, April 27th, 2018 at the Denver Performing Arts Complex (DPAC).
+A: The 38th Annual Shakespeare Festival takes place on Friday, April 22th, 2022 at the Arts Complex.
 At 10am, the Opening Ceremonies are held at 15th & Arapahoe.
-We then parade down the 16th Street Mall to the DPAC, and performances are held there from 10:45 until 4:15 pm.
+We then parade down the 16th Street Mall to the Arts Complex, and performances are held there from 10:45 until 4:15 pm.

 Q: “Must lines be memorized for the previews?”

 A: Yes.
 Students should have all lines memorized for previews.
 We request 2 minutes for your preview.
-For preview information, please contact Anna Estes at Anna_Estes@dpsk12.org
+For preview information, please contact Anna Estes or Jacqueline Crowley at Anna_Dyste@dpsk12.org or Jacqueline_Crowley@dpsk12.org

 Q: “Must this be performed in Shakespeare English?”